mlp6/Medical-Software-Design/Lectures/lecture04/lecture04.md

-# Lecture 04: Python Fundamentals and Continious Integration
+# Lecture 04: Python Fundamentals and Continuous Integration

 ## Objectives
 - Review anaconda and vanilla python setup
 - Review virtual environments and their purpose
-- Explanation and example of continious integration configuration
+- Explanation and example of continuous integration configuration
 - Types and exceptions in python (time permitting)
 - Complete group excercise from last lecture with unit testing